 Cloud computing makes it possible to use services according to requirements and only for payments you use.
 Thanks to cloud computing, it became possible to start IT operations as an external entity without a lot of internal resources.
 Cloud computing boasts many attractive benefits for businesses and end-users.
 Let’s learn some main advantages of cloud computing:

 1. Cost Saving

 Reducing IT infrastructure and computer costs for users is the primary goal of cloud computing.
-The cloud allows you to exchange capital costs (data centers, physical servers, etc.) for variable expenses and only pay for IT when you consume them.
+The cloud allows you to exchange capital costs (data centres, physical servers, etc.) for variable expenses and only pay for IT when you consume them.

-Cloud computing eliminates the capital cost of purchasing hardware and software, as well as setting up and operating local data centers.
+Cloud computing eliminates the capital cost of purchasing hardware and software, as well as setting up and operating local data centres.
 Also, variable costs are much lower than what you can do for yourself due to more economies of scale.
 Computing resources are measured at a deep level, allowing users to pay only for the resources and workloads they use.